TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Tips.rst

     argument placeholders** or remove existing ones, or change the meaning of an existing label.
 Instead, a new language key has to be introduced (and the old one can be removed or at least deprecated/documented as outdated).
-    This is important because localizations are only specific to the main version, and delivered for any TYPO3 patch-level version.
-So this could cause PHP exceptions when **argument placeholders mismatch**.
+    Otherwise, localization changes will be pushed to earlier TYPO3 versions and could cause PHP exceptions when **argument placeholders mismatch**.
     When labels are removed, translations will fall back to their english counterpart in prior patchlevel versions.
-*   Existing language labels in the `main` branch can be adjusted without being considered "breaking", since no LTS releases are made based off this.
+*   Removed language keys will only be removed in the TYPO3 major version scope where the change is committed to.
+*   Any existing label change committed to `main` will automatically update labels in ALL other TYPO3 versions, even if the TYPO3 Core repository does not backport the patch to earlier versions.
+Non-existing labels will not be included/updated of course.
+This is under the assumption, that existing label contents are only altered in terms of spelling/grammar, but **never change in meaning or arguments**.

 ..  _common-review-checks-missing:
 More?